avirgvd/easypxe/README.md

 50 GB or more.
 Storage requirement for OS image ISO files.

 #### Ports to be allowed by Firewall
-5000 – Incoming traffic on this port for BMA server side component 80 – Web-UI and HTTP File server
+5000 – Incoming traffic on this port for EasyPXE server side component 80 – Web-UI and HTTP File server

-#### Enable the HTTP/HTTPS service in the VM that is running BMA
+#### Enable the HTTP/HTTPS service in the VM that is running EasyPXE
 sudo firewall-cmd --zone=public --permanent --add-service=http
 sudo firewall-cmd --zone=public --permanent --add-service=https